 It is important to remember that ensuring the defendant´s presence in court is the main intent behind monetary bond.
 There are of course other concerns such as the community’s safety, however most importantly what the court wants is to guarantee that the accused will go to court as they should.

 If you are unable to get your bond reduced by the bond judge, then a trial court judge could have it reduced.
-However the trial judge will generally require proof as to where the bond money will be coming from as well as an affidavit explaining its origin.
-This is to guarantees that proceeds of drug trafficking are not covering the cost of drug trafficking bonds.
-Make sure you read up on domestic violence bail bonds.
+However, the trial judge will generally require a nebbia bond (aka: ‘nebbia hold’).
+This type of bond will provide proof as to where the bond money will be coming from as well as an affidavit explaining its origin.
+This is to guarantee that proceeds of drug trafficking are not covering the cost of the bond for his release.

-If you ever find that you or someone you love are in need of assistance on the subject of drug trafficking bonds, it is important to seek expert, professional assistance.
-Remember that the process and stipulations in regards to drug trafficking bonds can vary from one state to the next; having a local expert assist you will guarantee that the process goes as it should.
+If you find that you or someone you love are in need of a bond for drug trafficking, it is important to seek expert, professional assistance.
+Remember that the process and stipulations in regards to drug trafficking bonds can vary from one state to the next.
+Having a local expert assist you will guarantee that the process goes as it should.
 Call Bail Bonds Now immediately and they can help you.
 Their offices are in all major cities within South Florida.
-Bail Bonds Now open 24/7.